Colonel Ross

 Colonel H. L. Ross is a fictional character from the series of novels by Len Deighton variously described as the "Secret File" or "Unnamed hero" novels.
 His first names are not revealed.

 Ross is a senior officer in British military intelligence running a War Office security department from his office off Whitehall in central London.
 The character is introduced in The IPCRESS File, leading efforts to recover a missing scientists and ultimately expose a traitor in British intelligence.

-Ross is portrayed by Guy Doleman in the 1960s "Harry Palmer" film adaptations of The Ipcress File, Funeral in Berlin and Billion Dollar Brain.
+Ross is portrayed by Guy Doleman in the 1960s "Harry Palmer" films The Ipcress File, Funeral in Berlin and Billion Dollar Brain.

 Character

 Ross is an old-school, establishment, British Army colonel.
 The novel's unnamed hero describes him as a "regular officer; that is to say he didn’t drink gin after 7.30 P.M. or hit ladies without first removing his hat," with "the complexion of a Hovis loaf."

 A straight talker who deploys understatement, subterfuge and blackmail to achieve his goals, he is not above resorting to threats.
 "He was a quiet intellect happy to work within the strict departmental limitations imposed upon him" and according to some "Ross was Military Intelligence".
 The unnamed hero suggests that "hitting platform five at Waterloo with rose-bud in the buttonhole and umbrella at the high port was Ross’s beginning to a day of rubber stamp and carbon paper action."

 He is happily married with one son, and lives in a large house and grounds in the London suburbs.